Disney World Honeymoon Tips

 7. Do A Photoshoot

 Although we don’t usually recommend purchasing Disney’s Memory Maker, it can be a good purchase for your honeymoon.
-Regardless, the PhotoPass photographers can take photos of you with your own camera, something that’s difficult to accomplish on your own, unless you carry a tripod at all times!
-The PhotoPass photographers will take a photo of you with your own camera, so don’t feel uncomfortable asking.
-We strongly recommend doing this over buying anything from PhotoPass.
+Regardless, the PhotoPass photographers can take photos of you with your own camera, so don’t feel uncomfortable asking.
+We prefer this approach over buying Memory Maker, but that can be worth a splurge on your honeymoon.

-That said, there are photographers in some of the Deluxe Resorts that seem to be the upper echelon of PhotoPass photographers.
+Additionally, there are photographers in some of the Deluxe Resorts that seem to be the upper echelon of PhotoPass photographers.
 While I would still be reluctant to use one of these pricier photographers without seeing some samples (taken by the actual photographer you’d be using), they seem to be at least a better option than the in-park photographers.
-On our honeymoon, after our dinner at Victoria & Albert’s, I set up a tripod and took photos of us.
-Obviously not ideal, either, but that was our solution.

-If you’re willing to have photos taken at the resorts, and the resorts are beautiful so don’t hesitate to do this, I recommend checking out Orlando photographers who don’t work for Disney.
+If you’re willing to have photos taken at the resorts, consider hiring Orlando area photographers who do not work for Disney.
 They’re typically better and often less costly.
-If you need any specific recommendations for photographers, let us know!

 Enjoy the slower pace of your honeymoon and spend an afternoon in Epcot soaking up the exquisite details of the World Showcase, and drinking and eating “around the world.”
 Check out our Drinking Around the World Showcase at Epcot Tips for our drink recommendations and other strategy for this fun activity.
 If drinking isn’t your thing, or you want some food to soak up the alcohol, we also have Tips for Snacking Around the World Showcase at Epcot that will help.

 With this, we again want to stress the importance of slowing down and enjoying yourself.
-In the theme parks, there is the temptation to go at break-neck speed to accomplish as much as possible.
+In the theme parks, there is the temptation to go at breakneck speed to accomplish as much as possible.
 For some trips, this is fine.
 Your honeymoon should be about enjoying the company of one another and relaxing.
-While I couldn’t tell you how many times we rode Space Mountain, Splash Mountain, Soarin’, or any other attraction on our honeymoon, I can recite even the most inconsequential details of our afternoon drinking around the world.
+While I couldn’t tell you how many times we rode Space Mountain, Soarin’, Maelstrom (Frozen Ever After didn’t exist back then!) or any other attraction on our honeymoon, I can recite even the most inconsequential details of our afternoon drinking around the world.

 We had a great time with one another, and once we had a couple of drinks in us, it became an amazing adventure where we met some very interesting people.
 I *think* we still may own a donkey in Spain somewhere.
 Like I said, it was a real adventure!
 Staying in an Epcot Area Resort is nice for this, as it’s a short stumble (kidding–drink responsibly) back to your resort when you’re done.

 Bride and groom mouse-ears are another cute option here that make for fun photos.
-We opted for the more discreet (and free!) buttons, and we were inundated with “congratulations” from fellow Guests and Cast Members.
-We also received some special treatment from some Cast Members who went above and beyond, which really made our day.
-I would strongly caution against getting these buttons with the expectation of receiving special treatment or “free stuff.”
-If that’s your expectation, you’re setting yourself up for disappointment.
+We opted for the more discreet (and free!)
+“Just Married” buttons, which are now “Happily Ever After” buttons.
+We were inundated with “congratulations” as a result, and also received some special treatment from some Cast Members who went above and beyond, which really made our day.

-Stop and get ice cream–a lot of ice cream–and eat it in out of the way places like the old Swan Boat landing with a view of Cinderella Castle and the water.
+Stop and get ice cream–a lot of ice cream–and eat it in out of the way places like the Tomorrowland Terrace with a view of Cinderella Castle and the water.
 Spend some time animal–or people–watching.
 Buy the wonder Hidden Mickeys book and spend some time tracking down the most elusive Mickeys!

 3. Relax On The Beach

-Okay, so due to some rabid man-eating bacteria in Walt Disney World’s bodies of water, you can’t exactly swim in the water (unless you want to die a grim death by having your flesh eaten…or something like that).
+Due to rabid man-eating bacteria in Walt Disney World’s bodies of water, you can’t exactly swim in the water (unless you want to die a grim death by having your flesh eaten…or something like that).
 However, that’s not the suggestion.
-Instead, we suggest that you head out to one of the beaches at the Magic Kingdom resorts after an early dinner one night (say, at Victoria & Albert’s), relax in a hammock, enjoy the sunset, and watch the Electric Water Pageant and Happily Ever After from the beach before heading to the Magic Kingdom for a peaceful night.
+Instead, we suggest that you head out to one of the beaches at the Magic Kingdom resorts after an early dinner one night, relax in a hammock, enjoy the sunset, and watch the Electric Water Pageant and Happily Ever After from the beach before heading to the Magic Kingdom for a peaceful night.

-Bonus points if you do this on an evening with late Evening Extra Magic Hours when the park is open until midnight or later.
-At those late hours, you can enjoy attractions with minimal waits since most of the kids are in bed.
+Bonus points if you do this on an night with Extended Evening Hours.
+With those late hours, you get a quasi-VIP experience at EPCOT or Magic Kingdom and can enjoy attractions with minimal waits since most of the kids are in bed.
 Standing in line to pilot Dumbo the Flying Elephant may not be fun in the midday heat with hundreds of screaming tots all around (although it may reinforce the notion that you need to “be careful!”), but you’d be surprised how fun it is to fly high late at night when few others are around!

 2. Party Like It’s 1995!!!